M0M0-D3V/Full-Stack-28-03-21/wk5/EXAMINFO.md

     - example: Advanced Queries
     - example: Other algorithms
     - example: Sensei or Ninja bonuses from assignments
+  - Deployment - have 24 hours after 5 hour exam to deploy on AWS
+    - email the IP address once completed

+### General Info

+- It's common to have to re-take the exam, success rate is dramatically higher on the 2nd attempt.
+- NO HELPING EACH OTHER.
+It's easy to spot shared code.
+DO NOT share exam info with those who haven't taken it.
+- If you get stuck on exam - Can ask for clarification, or hint (what something is, but not how to do it)
+- Start Exam latest by 10:30am so that you can finish before 4pm and get some feedback and have support available
+  - Otherwise if you starte exam after 12pm, instructor and TAs may not be available to assist with clarification

 ### Tips on Exam